ossf/wg-dei/Roadmap.md

-To continue raising awareness of different communities' needs and act as a welcoming gateway to getting involved in the OpenSSF community, we plan to collaborate with community members and other DEI groups to host panel discussions and talks at different industry conferences.
+To continue raising awareness of different communities' needs and act as a welcoming gateway to getting involved in the OpenSSF community, we plan to collaborate with community members and DEI groups to host panel discussions and talks at different industry conferences.

 Possible 2025 topics include: Hiring practices, allyship and privilege, creating